ArnaudPoletto/epfl-cs502-few-shot-project/README.md

-# Enhancing Few-Shot Learning in Biomedicine
+# Relation Network Model: Enhancing Few-Shot Learning in Biomedicine

 ## Overview
 This project aims to implement and benchmark a novel algorithm in the field of few-shot learning, particularly for biomedical applications.
 We focus on the Relation Network (RN) model, a significant advancement in few-shot learning, and its application to biomedical datasets like Tabula Muris and SwissProt.